Significant-Gravitas/AutoGPT/docs/setup.md

           redis:
             image: "redis/redis-stack-server:latest"

-5. Create the necessary [configuration](#configuration) files.
+4. Create the necessary [configuration](#configuration) files.
 If needed, you can find templates in the [repository].
+5. Pull the latest image from [Docker Hub]

+        :::shell
+        docker pull significantgravitas/auto-gpt

 6. Continue to [Run with Docker](#run-with-docker)

 !!! note "Docker only supports headless browsing"